Harnessing the power of yoga for women

 • Mauri - life force energy increases and inner resilience is promoted

-Pūāio/yoga is so much more than only asana/ poses, it also involves breathing practices, meditation, mantra, lifestyle practices, philosophy and more.
+And Pūāio/yoga is so much more than only asana/ poses, it also involves breathing practices, meditation, mantra, lifestyle practices, philosophy and more.

-If you have only an asana/ physical practice bringing in some of the other aspects of yoga can encourage a deeper connection, and help you to harness the true power of yoga.
+If you have only an asana/ physical practice, bringing in some of the other aspects of yoga can encourage a deeper connection, and help you to harness the true power of yoga.

 Tips for practicing for wāhine/ women